 The declaration of a union and a structure are the same.
 The only difference is that of a keyword.
 A union is preceded by the keyword union.

 Here, we declare a union for storing the information of the students.
 The name of the union is the name of the data type that has been created.
 In this case, the name of the union is Student.
 The variables of this type can be created similar to that of a structure.

 Student s1, s2;

 This is how the variables of student type are created.
 Like a structure, the accessing of data is done with the help of the dot(.) operator.
 However, in a union, the one-time initialization of data is not possible.

 This means that if the value of one data member is altered it will affect the values of other data members as well.
 Moreover, the size of the union is equal to the size of the largest member of that union.

-For the considered example, the space allocated to ‘char’ is 1 byte, and that to ‘int’ is 4 byte, so, the largest size is 4 byte.
+For the considered example, the space allocated to ‘char’ is 1 byte, and that to ‘int’ is 4 bytes, so, the largest size is 4 bytes.
 Hence, the memory allotted to ‘s1’ and ‘s2’ is 4 bytes each.